 - Weekly Conversation Groups

 - How to Register for a Workshop

 - Links We Like

-At the ACE, writing tutors work face-to-face and online with undergraduate and graduate students on writing, reading, and research for any course.
-We recommend students take advantage of weekly appointments since this allows you to work with the same tutor at the same time each week.
-Doing so allows you to work more efficiently since you get to know one another.
+At the LTC, writing tutors typically work face-to-face and online with undergraduate and graduate students on writing, reading, and research for any course.
+However, as of March 2020, all appointments take place online on the Blackoard Collaborate platform.
+We recommend you take advantage of weekly appointments since this allows you to work with the same tutor at the same time each week, and to work more efficiently since you get to know one another.